maged909/windows-php-switcher/README.md

 	or download it you can also look up the [Releases](https://github.com/maged909/windows-php-switcher/releases) :)

--	changes the current directory to windows-php-switcher
+-	change the current directory to windows-php-switcher

 		cd windows-php-switcher